 2. Clean Your Closets Regularly

 Another thing to do to stop mold growth in closets is to regularly clean it.
 Do this job as often as you can to prevent dirt accumulation.
 Move things out of the closet, clean the shelves, run a vacuum, and dry the inside thoroughly.
-Open door or doors and let fresh air circulate for several hours.
+Open the door or doors and let fresh air circulate for several hours.

 3. Keep The Closet Door Closed